4GeeksAcademy/installing-windows-on-virtual-machine/exercises/02-install-virtual-box/README.md

 ![Select all the features](../../.learn/assets/vbinstall2.png)

-### 3. Move on with the buttons "Yes" or "Next" until finish
+### 3. Move on with the buttons "Yes" or "Next" until you finish

 ![Installing VirtualBox](../../.learn/assets/vbinstall3.png)

 ## Installation on GNU/Linux

-In the case of GNU/Linux systems we have prepared 2 scripts that will help you with the installation https://www.virtualbox.org/wiki/Linux_Downloads#Debian-basedLinuxdistributions
+In the case of GNU/Linux systems, we have prepared 2 scripts that will help you with the installation https://www.virtualbox.org/wiki/Linux_Downloads#Debian-basedLinuxdistributions

-### Debian based distributions (deb)
+### Debian-based distributions (deb)

+Paste the following code on your terminal:

 ```bash
 wget https://raw.githubusercontent.com/4GeeksAcademy/cybersecurity-scripts/main/installing-virtualbox-linux-debian/install-virtualbox.sh -O - | sudo sh